 The design of source control techniques is covered in 'The SUDS Manual', CIRIA C753, 2015.
 See also Site Control for further details of SUDS techniques.

-Some source control techniques are examined in more detail below.
+Several source control techniques are outlined below.

 A soakaway is a special manhole, plastic 'crate' or rubble filled pit designed to temporarily store run-off and to allow it to percolate into the soil.
 When designing a soakaway it is important to know the capacity of the soil to accept water and this can be determined by carrying out a percolation test to BRE365.
 The Building Regulations require that soakaways should be positioned no closer than 5m from buildings or roads.

 Rainwater harvesting systems allow the water from a building roof to be collected in a storage tank and used for domestic purposes such as flushing toilets or watering gardens.
 In the dryer parts of the country rainwater harvesting can utilise a significant proportion of the rain falling onto a house's roof and so can contribute to reducing the total run-off from a site.

 Some run-off will remain however, since an overflow is always required to cater for the case of a severe storm occurring when the tank is already full.
 In addition the 'first flush', which is likely to contain most of the pollutants, is often diverted away from the tank.
 The design of rainwater harvesting systems is covered in BS EN 16941-1:2018

-A green roof is a specially designed covering system which supports low growing vegetation on a roof to provide some measure of reduction and attenuation of the rainfall run-off.
+A green roof is a specially designed covering system which supports low growing vegetation on a roof to provide some measure of reduction and attenuation of the rainfall run-off, see photograph.
 The roofs should have a slope of between 1 in 80 and 1 in 3.
 Depending on the type of vegetation to be used, the overall depth of the growing medium and the underlying drainage layer would typically be a minimum of 100mm.